 There are a number of groves of Cherry Blossom trees at the Washington Monument - meaning you can still get that famous shot of a blossom branch in the foreground and a memorial in the background.

 5- At the Arboretum

 The National Arboretum is here to share its flowers, trees, plants with us and it is beautiful all year round.
 In the Spring, you can find numerous variety of Cherry Blossom trees.
 Our favorite is the Cherry Blossom Willow tree!

 They even have a self guided tour booklet!

 It is about 3 miles so a bit lengthy for a walk, even if it is a gorgeous one.
 We like to do it on a bike but you can drive through the Arboretum - just park in designated spots only.

-INSIDER TIP: This is on the top of everyone’s list for 2021 with the suspected closure of the Tidal Basin so try to go on weekday or early in the morning.
+INSIDER TIP: This is on the top of everyone's list so try to go on weekday or early in the morning.

 6 - Kenwood, Maryland